glaforge/glaforge.github.io/content/about.md

 ---

-**Guillaume Laforge** is **Developer Advocate** for [Google Cloud](https://cloud.google.com/), where he spreads the word to developers about the serverless compute space and service orchestration solutions.
+**Guillaume Laforge** is **Developer Advocate** for [Google Cloud](https://cloud.google.com/), where he spreads the word to developers about the serverless compute space, service orchestration solutions, and generative AI.

 Guillaume is a [Java Champion](https://javachampions.org/), a co-author of [Groovy in Action](https://www.manning.com/books/groovy-in-action-second-edition),